COSC481W-2020Fall/cosc481w-581-2020-fall-datatitans/README.md

 # DataTitans

 ## Description of Prototype
 1. From home page, user can navigate to data, about, and blog pages.
-User can also navigate to each of these pages from one other using a menu bar near top of page
+User can also navigate to each of these pages from one other using a menu bar near the top of the page.
-2. The data page will allow users to choose from drop down lists of countries (USA-default, Canada, Mexico), data types (total cases-default, total deaths) and chart types (line)
+2. The data page will allow users to choose from dropdown lists of countries (USA-default, Canada, Mexico), data types (total cases-default, total deaths) and chart types (line)
-3. The charts will show the selected data for all dates in the COVID-19 data from Our World in Data as of the latest download
+3. The charts will show the selected data for all dates in the COVID-19 data from [Our World in Data](https://ourworldindata.org/) as of the latest download
-4. The about page will show a brief description of the website as well as short bios of the team members
+4. The "about" page will show a brief description of the website as well as short bios of the team members.
 5. User can view blog page to read about future of the site.
-The initial blog post will include specifications for the completed project
+The initial blog post will include specifications for the completed project.
 6. Charts are built with downloaded CSV file integrated to SQLite database with visualization through seaborn library.
-If csv is updated, website reflects updates
+If csv is updated, website reflects updates.
-7. Remaining web elements are built with HTML
+7. Remaining web elements are built with HTML.
-8. The charts and data should be accessible by the latest browsers, i.e Firefox, Chrome, Safari.
+8. The charts and data should be accessible by the latest browsers (i.e Firefox, Chrome, Safari)

 ## Use Case Diagram
 ![](datatitan_site/images/UseCaseDiagram.png)